yousif-khalil-abdulkarim/daiso-core/website/docs/3_Cache/3_cache_factory.md

 const serde = new Serde(new SuperJsonSerdeAdapter());
 const cacheFactory = new CacheFactory({
-    // The CacheFactory takes the same settings as EventBus class
+    // The CacheFactory takes the same settings as Cache class
     namespace: new Namespace("cache"),
     adapters: {
         memory: new MemoryCacheAdapter(),